Introduction

 Description and key principles

-Agile methodologies focus on flexibility, collaboration, and rapid delivery of working products.
-Key principles include iterative development cycles (sprints), continuous feedback and adaptation, close collaboration with stakeholders and prioritisation of delivering value early and often.
+Agile methodologies, on the other hand, emphasise flexibility, collaboration, and the rapid delivery of working products.
+Core tenets of Agile approaches include iterative development cycles (known as sprints), continuous feedback and adaptation, close collaboration with stakeholders, and a focus on delivering value early and frequently.

 Advantages and disadvantages